xp44mm/deep-rxjs/readme.md

-A js library of rxjs.
+A js function library of rxjs.

 * behaviorSubjectDeep